 Babson introduced entrepreneurship as a discrete academic discipline nearly 50 years ago and it remains an integral part of our DNA.

 Connecting theory with practice, we infuse Entrepreneurial Thought and Action® throughout our curricular and co-curricular offerings.
-From Foundations of Management and Entrepreneurship, a required course for all first-year undergraduates, to advanced graduate school electives such as Buying a Small Business or Technology Commercialization, students can choose from over 80 different entrepreneurship courses.
+From Foundations of Management and Entrepreneurship, a required course for all first-year undergraduates, to advanced graduate school electives such as Buying a Small Business or Entrepreneurship, Analytics, and Strategy of the Firm, students can choose from dozens of entrepreneurship courses.
 In our hands-on, collaborative environment, students and faculty see the world as it really is and conceive innovative solutions.
 Our campus is a learning/living laboratory where we question assumptions and value new ideas.
 In shaping the leaders of tomorrow, we are ourselves shaped by the new knowledge and restless energy that is part and parcel of the Babson experience.